-Fakie ollie tailslide

-Ride fakie and approach at a 40-degree angle with your back to the curb.
+Fakie ollie tailslide Ride fakie and approach at a 40-degree angle with your back to the curb.
 Your back foot should be on the tail and your front foot in the middle of the board.
-When your nose is about six inches from the curb, pop a fakie ollie.
-Ollie up so that your tail clears the curb and bring it backward so that the board locks into a tailslide.
-When you are nearing the end of your slide, turn your body and feet either left or right so that you come out fakie or regular.

-Fakie ollie tailslide
+When your nose is about six inches from the curb, pop a pop a fakie ollie.
+Ollie up so that your tail clears the curb and bring it backward so the board locks into a tailslide.
+To help keep your balance look over your front shoulder like you would in a frontside boardslide.
+Fakie ollie frontside tailslide